 For your holistic research needs, AILALink is AILA's fully searchable, web-based immigration law library filled with practical guidance and authoritative resources that are key to the practice of immigration law.
 Available through flexible subscriptions, AILALink contains both primary and secondary legal resources, including the INA, immigration-related sections of the CFR and the Foreign Affairs Manual (FAM), immigration-related Federal Register rules and notices, immigration-related Supreme Court and circuit court decisions, BIA and Board of Alien Labor Certification Appeals (BALCA) decisions, official liaison minutes, agency memoranda and correspondence, and much more.
-It also provides exclusive access to AILA publications (a $4,000+ value), ranging from the incomparable Kurzban's Immigration Law Sourcebook to conference handbooks and topical publications such as Business Immigration: Law & Practice, Representing Clients in Immigration Court, Immigration Consequences of Criminal Activity, The Waivers Book, AILA's Asylum Primer, Immigration Law and the Family, AILA's Toolbox Series, and more.
-To learn more about AILALink or to sign up for a complimentary trial subscription, visit AILA's AILALink page.
+It also provides exclusive access to over 30 of AILA’s books from our intensive, peer-reviewed publishing program, including Kurzban's Immigration Law Sourcebook, which is widely known as the go-to legal reference on U.S. immigration law, and AILA’s Immigration Law Practice & Procedure Manual, which provides the reader with thorough, how-to guidance on preparing and filing many of the more common immigration applications and petitions.
+Conference handbooks from AILA’s Annual Conference and other conferences hosted by AILA National are also available on AILALink.
+To learn more about AILALink or to sign up for a complimentary trial subscription, please visit our AILALink informational page.

 Included with an AILALink subscription is access to Fastcase Premium, which includes all of the decisions available through AILA's all-member Fastcase benefit, plus state statutes, state codes, state court opinions, the U.S. Code, and the Code of Federal Regulations.
 Fastcase Premium also gives you access to five administrative databases containing AAO decisions, BALCA decisions, DOL Administrative Law Judge decisions, DOL Administrative Review Board decisions, and Office of the Chief Administrative Hearing Officer (OCAHO) decisions.
 To learn more, visit AILA's Fastcase page.